Fishing License Price in Alaska 2025

 fishing license requirements alaska

-If you plan to fish in Alaska in 2025, you must follow clear age- and residency-based license rules: residents 18 and older and non-residents 16 and older are required to hold a valid sport fishing license, with targeted exceptions that allow some residents to fish without a license for specific species or in designated areas.
+If you plan to fish in Alaska, you must follow clear age and residency rules.
+Residents 18 and older and non-residents 16 and older need a valid sport fishing license.

-You’ll need an additional King Salmon Stamp if you target King Salmon unless you’re a resident under 18 or a non-resident under 16.
+You’ll need an extra King Salmon Stamp if you target King Salmon, unless you’re a resident under 18 or a non-resident under 16.
+You may also need a free Sport Fishing Harvest Record Card in fisheries with annual limits.

-Licenses, stamps, and record cards are issued online, at Fish and Game offices, and through licensed vendors statewide.
+Licenses, stamps, and record cards are available online, at Fish and Game offices, and through licensed vendors across Alaska.
+You should carry proof of purchase and check local fishing regulations before you fish.

 Resident License Types and Eligibility Requirements